elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 ---

-### Explain the function and syntax of the timing function CSS steps() function.\*\*
+### Can you explain the function and syntax of the timing function CSS steps() function?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The steps() function allows you to specify intervals for the timing function.
-It takes one or two parameters, separated by a comma: a positive integer and an optional value of either start or end.
-If no second parameter is included, it will default to end.
+It takes one or two parameters, separated by a comma: a positive integer and an optional start or end value.
+If no second parameter gets included, it defaults to end.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />